-Child Development is a valued qualification for prospective nurses, midwives, nursery nurses, care assistants, paramedics and teachers.
+Child Development is a valued qualification for prospective nurses, Early Years Foundation stage practitioners, midwives, nursery nurses, care assistants, paramedics and teachers.

 Computer Science

 Do you love numbers and mathematics?
 Do you love a challenge?
 Do you have good problem solving skills, resilience and patience?
 If you answered yes to all of these questions, then GCSE Computer Science is the right course for you.